What are ACH Payments?

 Regulatory Considerations for ACH Payments

-Businesses that utilize ACH must comply with NACHA’s rules, which cover areas such as authorization of transactions, record-keeping, and data security.
+Businesses that utilize ACH must comply with Nachas’s rules, which cover areas such as authorization of transactions, record-keeping, and data security.
 Non-compliance can result in penalties, including fines and restrictions on access to the ACH network.

 The EFTA provides a framework for the rights and responsibilities of consumers and financial institutions in electronic payments, including ACH transactions.
 It ensures that consumers are protected against unauthorized transfers and outlines the procedures for disputing errors.